dlwrnc/SpaceWeatherLamp/README.md

 4. 3 resistors, three for each LED.

 IMPORTANT: When using this code, please be sure to change the wifi network name and password in order to correspond to your own wifi network and password.
-You will also need to go here: https://aqicn.org/data-platform/token/

-And request your own token.
+You will also need to go here: https://aqicn.org/data-platform/token/ and request your own token.
 Then put your token in for the 'token' variable.

 Finally, enter your city for the 'city' variable.
 Not all cities are available by name alone, so make sure to check the API.